josuneha/AzureBigData-analytics/Hands-on-Lab/Setup.md

 3. Set the following configuration on the Azure Databricks Service creation form:

-    * Name: Enter a unique name as indicated by a green checkmark.
+    - Name: Enter a unique name as indicated by a green checkmark.

-    * Subscription: Select the subscription you are using for this hands-on lab.
+    - Subscription: Select the subscription you are using for this hands-on lab.

-    * Resource Group: Select the same resource group you created at the beginning of this lab.
+    - Resource Group: Select the same resource group you created at the beginning of this lab.

-    * Location: Select a region close to you.
+    - Location: Select a region close to you.

-    * Pricing: Select Standard.
+    - Pricing: Select Premium.

     ![Complete the Azure Databricks Service creation form with the options as outlined above.](media/azure-databricks-create-blade.png)